Spin-Orbit Driven Transitions Between Mott Insulators and Finite Momentum Superfluids of Bosons in Optical Lattices: Quantum Phases in finite lattices with Periodic boundaries

 Fig.~\ref{fig-phase}c shows the result of adding inter-spin repulsion, $ U_{\uparrow\downarrow}>0$, but with no SOC, $\lambda=0$.
 Here we see that that the original low energy Mott lobe is pushed up.
 The appearance of the small Mott lobes (above and below the larger Mott lobe) correspond to the formation of Mott insulators with Ising-type spin ordering.
 To see this, we rewrite the interaction terms in $H$ using sum and difference operators, $ n_{i\pm}\equiv n_{i\uparrow}\pm n_{i\downarrow} $.
 The large Mott lobe in Fig.~\ref{fig-phase}c then corresponds to $\langle n_{i+}\rangle =2, \langle n_{i-}\rangle =0$.
 The upper and lower small Mott lobes exhibit degeneracies (for $t=0$) and correspond to $\langle n_{i+}\rangle =3, \langle n_{i-}\rangle =\pm 1$ and $\langle n_{i+}\rangle =1, \langle n_{i-}\rangle =\pm 1$, respectively.
 Here we exclude super exchange effects, $\mathcal{O} (t^{2}/U)$, discussed in other work \cite{Radic12,Cole12,Cai12,Gong12}.

 We now discuss the phase diagram that results from adding SOC.
 Figs.~\ref {fig-phase}b and \ref{fig-phase}d plot the phase diagrams that result from adding SOC to the states depicted in Figs.~\ref{fig-phase}a and \ref {fig-phase}c, respectively.
 In both figures we see that the Mott insulators at higher $\mu$ vanish.
 Increasing $\mu$ causes a direct transition from a Mott insulator to a SOC-generated superfluid.
 At $t=0$, SOC \emph{alone} drives the formation of a superfluid.
 We find that the Mott insulators that normally persist at $t=0$ for all $\mu$ are actually supplanted by SOC-generated superfluids.
 The $t=0$ superfluids found on this part of the phase diagram derive kinetics purely from the spin-dependent tunneling in SOC.
 We therefore find that even in the limit of vanishing kinetics, the Rashba effect drives the Mott insulator into a conducting state (in this case, a superfluid state).
+We have also checked the phase diagrams of $4 \times 4$ and $6 \times 6$ lattices, and find no qualitvative difference with an $8 \times 8$ lattice shown in Fig.~\ref{fig-phase}.
 Below we show that the precise nature of the resulting superfluid depends on the relative strengths of $\lambda$ and $t$, as well as boundary effects.
-Figs.~\ref{fig-phase}b and \ref{fig-phase}d also show first order jumps in the superfluid order parameter.
-Here we see that the phase of the superfluid is at first staggered but then completely reorients across the transition.
-These jumps derive from finite size effects that vanish in the thermodynamic limit (see below).

-Fig.~\ref{fig-trans} shows the first order nature of these transitions.
-The left column shows the order parameters at $\mu = U$, where the transition from the Mott phase to the phase-uniform superfluid is shown.
-But the right column shows results in a different regime, when $\mu = 1.3U$.
-Here SOC dominates and the nonzero order parameters are unchanged for $t \le 0.01U$.
-At $t \sim 0.01U$, there is a sudden change of the order parameter and the total energy $E$.
-This explicitly shows the first order quantum phase transition between different superfluids.
-A similar phase transition also takes place at $t= 0.032U$ for these parameters.
+Fig.~\ref{fig-trans} shows the transitions of different superfluid phase patterns.
+The left column shows the order parameters for the $8 \times 8$ lattice with periodic boundary conditions.
+Here SOC dominates and the nonzero order parameters are unchanged for $t \le 0.019U$.
+For $t > 0.019U$, the order parameter gradually increases with $t$, which indicates a transition between different superfluids at $t \sim 0.019U$.
+For the open boundary condition case shown in the right column, there is no such transition since the phase can vary smoothly over the lattice.

-The first order transitions between superfluids corresponds to transitions between superfluids with different momenta.
+The superfluids with different phase patterns have different momenta.
 To see this we compute the spin-dependent momentum distribution at wavevector $k$:

+where the lattice spacing is chosen as the unit of distance and $\Vec{R}_{j}$ is the location of the lattice site $j$.